DataDog/dd-opentracing-cpp/doc/sampling.md

 The root service may define rules that assign different sampling rates to different kinds of traces.
 In these rules, traces are distinguished by the "service" and "operation name" associated with the root span.
-Typically, the root span of a service is always assocated with the same "service" and "operation name."
+Typically, the root span of a service is always associated with the same "service" and "operation name."
 However, services acting as hosts to multiple services may produce different "service" spans for different requests.